 It was several weeks after I had Shelby back in circa 2006.

-I remember being severely overweight and unhappy with myself.
+I remember being severely overweight and unhappy with

 I specifically remember a beautiful fall day.

-I pulled up to a stop light and the next thing I know I had tapped the car in front of me.
+I pulled up to a stop light and the next thing I know I had

 I fell asleep at the wheel.